Eastnor Castle

 Eastnor Castle, Eastnor, Herefordshire, is a 19th-century mock castle.
 Eastnor was built for John Cocks, 1st Earl Somers, who employed Robert Smirke, later the main architect of the British Museum.

 The castle was built between 1811 and 1820.
-Major schemes of interior decoration were carried out by A.W.N.
-Pugin in 1849–1850.
+Major schemes of interior decoration were carried out by A. W. N. Pugin in 1849–1850.
 Eastnor remains a private home, and is currently the residence of James Hervey-Bathurst, the grandson of Arthur Somers-Cocks, 6th Baron Somers.
 It is a Grade I listed building.
 The surrounding gardens and parkland are designated Grade II*.
-The castle is open to tours by the public on certain months of the year; it is also a wedding venue.

 History

 The estate was established in the late 16th century when the Cocks family purchased land in the area.
 Subsequent marriages into the Somers and Nash families helped provide the wealth and substance necessary to build the present imposing building, designed to look like one of the medieval castles guarding the Welsh borders.